Contact for Apply for a registration and title for a vehicle purchased from a dealer

 To apply for a registration and title for a vehicle purchased from a dealer, you will need the following:

-Please note that registration fees vary by plate type.
-See the schedule of fees for a list of RMV plate types and fees.
+Registration fees vary by plate type.
+Refer to the RMV's schedule of fees for a list of RMV plate types and fees.